 - Honey – I love drizzling honey on my cheese!

 - Chocolate – chocolate and cheese pair well together.
 Get a dark chocolate bar and just break pieces to fill in the board.

-- The board you see in these photos (or, rather, don’t see) is from Target.
+- The type of board you see in these photos (or, rather, don’t see) is from Target.
 They have several options that are fantastic prices.
 Check out the kitchen aisle to grab a few.

 - Check out Ross, Home Goods, or TJ Maxx.
 They often have them cheap!